logaretm/vee-validate/docs/guide/events.md

 });
 ```

 If you want to listen for multiple events, including custom ones.
-Just use a pipe seperated list of event names:
+Just use a pipe separated list of event names:

 ```js
 Vue.use(VeeValidate, {